White Radish Perfect Collection Anime Review

 This is, depending on how you look at it, a distilled indie take on the "cute girls offering fanservice and action" class of anime, or a satire of it.
 I'll go with the middle ground, sort of a straightforward but slightly tongue-in-cheek presentation of all the required elements.

 The timing in this piece is a little rough, showing a bit of an amateur air, but overall the action flows smoothly enough, and the various fight sequences came out well enough to be worthwhile.
-The chubby (not quite SD, but in that direction) character designs are certainly cute enough, and there's a very well done Sailor Moon-style transformation sequence.
+The chubby (not quite SD, but in that direction) character designs are certainly cute, and there's a very nicely done Sailor Moon-style transformation sequence.
 The voice cast is a tad stiff (some of the blame falling on the editing), but isn't all that bad.

 The Apprentice

 Of the three shorts, this is the longest, most serious, and the closest to a filled-out story (it also has no mature content, unlike the other two).
-In the grand scheme of things the plot is a simple one--bad sorceress versus idealistic young apprentice--but it actually flows pretty well after a somewhat abrupt start.
+The plot is a simple one--bad sorceress versus idealistic young apprentice--but it actually flows pretty well after a somewhat abrupt start.

 In all, The Apprentice shows a significant improvement over the earlier The Item, and demonstrates what White Radish is capable of; the timing is still a bit stiff, but it combines a decent voice cast, decent animation, and a simple but complete story to make an all-around worthy little bite-sized chunk of anime.